CS2103AUG2016-T09-C1/main/docs/DeveloperGuide.md

   to be coupled to either of them.
 This is an example of how this Event Driven approach helps us reduce direct coupling between components.

-The sections below provide more detailed explainations for each component.
+The sections below provide more detailed explanations for each component.

 ### UI component